 - Apply online at Cal State Apply by the deadline

 - Update the transfer coursework reported on your application

 Cal State LA requires applicants to declare a major on the application for admission consideration.
 Applicants must thoroughly educate themselves on their intended major's requirements for admission and degree completion prior to submitting an application for admission.
+Applicants will not be asked for an alternate major.
 Changes of major cannot be requested once the application has been submitted.
 In addition, once a student has enrolled at Cal State LA changes of major are limited based on both the admission requirements of the major and Cal State LA's Timely Graduation policy.
-Local transfer applicants applying to a major with major-specific admissions requirements may list an alternate major without major-specific degree requirements on the application if they are serious about pursing this alternate program should they not be offered admission to their first major.

-Applicants must apply during the CSU initial filing period (October 1 – November 30 Extended to December 15 for Fall 2019 admission).
+Applicants must apply between October 1 to November 30.
 To apply to Cal State LA, visit Cal State Apply.
 You will be required to enter all of your college coursework as part of the application process.
-In addition, applicants to majors with Major-Specific Requirements for Admission requirements will have to report their progress in meeting these requirements.
+In addition, applicants will have to report their progress in meeting the Major-Specific Requirements for Admission.
 Applicants must ensure all information is reported accurately.
 Failure to do so may affect their admission decision.
 Once the application is submitted, we will send you a notification by email to acknowledge the receipt of your application.